LookBfrYouX/Wasteless/Epic Proposal.md

 AC2: Text fields for adding a product are automatically filled with any existing data from the Food API.
 The filled-in values can be overridden by the business administer.

-AC3: As a logged-in user, I can view the nutritional facts of a product listed for sale on the listing's details page.

-AC4: The nutritional information is collapsable on the listing's details page, so that I can save screen real estate if I am not interested in the information.

-AC5: Products can have a 'Nutrient Score' from A (being good) to E (being Bad nutritional quality).
+AC3: Products can have a 'Nutrient Score' from A (being good) to E (being Bad nutritional quality).
 This should reflect the ['Nutri-Score' rating system](https://en.wikipedia.org/wiki/Nutri-Score).

-AC6: Products can have a 'NOVA classification' from 1 (unprocessed) to 4 (ultra-processed).
+AC4: Products can have a 'NOVA classification' from 1 (unprocessed) to 4 (ultra-processed).
 This should reflect the [NOVA groups for food processing](https://world.openfoodfacts.org/nova).

-AC7: Products can have simple quantity measurements (low, moderate and high) for the amounts of Fat, Saturated Fat, Sugars and Salt in the product.
+AC5: Products can have simple quantity measurements (low, moderate and high) for the amounts of Fat, Saturated Fat, Sugars and Salt in the product.

-AC8: By default, the results are sorted by the listings closing the soonest first.
+#### EU2 View product nutrition facts

+As a potential customer, I can see nutrition facts and allergy information of a listing.

+AC1: As a logged-in user, I can view the nutritional facts of a product listed for sale on the listing's details page.

+AC2: As a business adminstrator, I can view the nutritional facts of any product of my business on the products's details page.

+AC3: The nutritional information is collapsable on the listing's details page, so that I can save screen real estate if I am not interested in the information.

+AC4: On the listings search page, the search results have labels depending on their allergy information (e.g. a gluten-free product may have a 'GF' tag next to the title)

-### EU2 Search sale listings by nutrition facts
+### EU3 Search sale listings by nutrition facts

 As a logged-in individual user, I want to search for sale listings based on nutritional information so that I can filter products based on my dietary needs e.g. only return results that are gluten